Rights and Duties of Cycle Operators

 "Are there rules for riding bicycles?" a reader asks after narrowly missing a collision with a bicyclist.
 "They seem to ride wherever they feel like it.
 How is a driver supposed to know what bicycle riders are going to do?"

-The cyclist must ride as nearly as practical to the right hand side of the highway in single file, but is not expected to ride off of the pavement.
+There are some limitations, such as the cyclist must ride as nearly as practical to the right hand side of the highway, but is not expected to ride off of the pavement.
 In other words, motor vehicles and bicycles must share the road with each other.

 The duties that the cyclist has include the rules of the road that drivers are subject to.
 They must obey speed limits, stop at stop signs, ride on the correct side of the highway and give arm signals so that other traffic knows what the rider intends to do.